5 September, 2010

 UK Tax Advice in Australia

-Tax advice is now available in Australia which allows returning expatriates, and UK migrants, to have UK tax returns prepared locally.
-It is also usually advisable to obtain some tax advice prior to arrival in the UK; depending on individual circumstances, proper tax planning can make a considerable difference to the amount of tax paid in the UK.
+Tax advice is available in Australia which allows returning expatriates, and UK migrants, to have UK tax returns prepared locally.
+It is also usually advisable to obtain some tax advice prior to arrival in the UK.
+Depending on individual circumstances, proper tax planning can make a very considerable difference in the amount of tax paid in the UK.

 Both Australian expatriates and British migrants who retain property in the UK which is rented out, or who maintain business interests and UK sourced income, will need to continue submitting UK tax returns.
-This can be arranged through accountants in the UK, but access to a qualified UK tax advisor is also available in Australia and this may prove both more accessible and convenient.
+This can be arranged in Australia through qualified tax advisors who can prepare UK returns, and also associated Australian returns, if required.

 Tax Advice in relation to UK Assignments